Introduction to Serverless (FaaS)

 * serverless.yml

-file and add these two lines to it:
+Open the yml file and add these lines:

 service: aws-nodejs